Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Humanistic therapy helps individuals access and understand their feelings, gain a sense of meaning in life, and reach self-actualization.

-Explain the basic premise and approach of humanistic therapy
+Discuss the goals, techniques, and efficacy of humanistic therapy

 Humanistic therapy adopts a holistic approach to human existence and pays special attention to such phenomena as creativity, free will, and human potential.
 It encourages self exploration and viewing oneself as a "whole person."